daniellee6925/rapGPT2.0/README.md

 ## 2. Train the GPT-2 model.
 If you have access to a GPU, you can start training by running train.py with the appropriate hyperparameters.

+`python train.py`

 By default, the script uses:
-A batch size of 8
-200 training steps, which corresponds to approximately 4 epochs Training takes around ~3hrs on AWS g4dn.xlarge
+A batch size of 8 and 200 training steps, which corresponds to approximately 4 epochs.
 You may need to adjust these settings depending on your available GPU memory and dataset size.

-`python train.py`
+Training takes around ~2hrs on RXT 4080.

 No GPU?

 You can still train the model using a cloud-based GPU instance from providers like AWS EC2, Lambda Labs, or Paperspace.
+Training takes around ~3hrs on AWS g4dn.xlarge.

 Model will be saved in Models/GPT2_Final